colonelkarani/Medicine-Notes/OBSTETRICS AND GYNAECOLOGY/Scientific Basis of Obs Gyn/Obstetric History Taking.md

 # Basic format for obs history taking

+Gain consent
+Restate what the patient said for clarification

-1. Biodata
+1. **Biodata**
 	1. Name
 	2. Age
 		- >35 or <18 High Risk Pregnancy (anomalies , abortions, medical disorders)
+	3. Sex
-	3. Marital Status
+	4. Marital Status
-	4. Blood Groups of the patient and the patner
+	5. Blood Groups of the patient and the patner
-	5. Education
+	6. Education
 		- Shows how she will respond to the information you give her
-	6. Occupation
+	7. Occupation
 		- Certain occupations have a higher risk
-	7. Address
+	8. Address, Residence

-2. Parity Index
+2. **Parity Index**
 	1. Gravidity, Parity (**pregnancies crossed 28 weeks**)
 		- GTPAL
 			- Gravidity